NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 Similar to the other NuGet audit configuration properties, `NuGetAuditSuppress` items can be defined at the project or repository level.

-`NuGetAuditSuppress` is available for PackageReference projects, but is not currently available for packages.config projects.
+`NuGetAuditSuppress` is available for PackageReference projects.
+It is not currently available for packages.config projects.

 ### Warning codes